Glen1337/RaspberryPiSecuritySystem/README.md

 # RaspberryPiSecuritySystem
-A security system using a Raspberry Pi (with various devices), Python, and PHP
+A web-based security system using a Raspberry Pi (with various devices), Python, and PHP